DEALTALK-Vivendi scouting for ideas in 'no taboos' era

 Board chairman Jean-Rene Fourtou and Levy expressed dismay with the share price, at nine-year lows, in a March 27 letter to shareholders, and said questioning the scope of the group's activities was "not taboo".

-Levy said in an interview that Vivendi was constantly reviewing ways to optimize its portfolio of assets, although he would not comment on specific disposals or changes to the corporate structure.
+Levy said in an interview that Vivendi was constantly reviewing ways to optimise its portfolio of assets, although he would not comment on specific disposals or changes to the corporate structure.

 "No doubt they are soul-searching about what to do next," said an investment banker Who asked not to be named.
 "Up until now the board has supported management and its strategy, but things are getting critical, and there could be a split."